BethHandorf/CEA_therapy_switching/README.md

 The calibration parameters can be changed (line 77-101) For Life Years Saved (LYS) instead of QALYS, utilities can be set to zero (lines 156-194)

+## 3. Code and files to check calibration
+This code file check_calibration.R contains code to summarize and compare the simulation-based results with the target trial results

+It requires the input:
+AB_OS_inferred.csv
+DCT_OS_inferred.csv
+Fitted_model.Rmd

+These files contain inferred patient-level data for abiraterone acetate and docetaxel, respectively.
+They contain the columns
+Time: Numeric value of time of death/censoring
+Event: Indicator for even type (1=Death, 0=censoring)

+## 4. Code to find optimal calibration parameters
+cal_AB_first_clst.R
+cal_DCT_first_clst.R

+These files find the values for the calibration parameters which minimize the sum of squared errors between the model-based results and the targe trial.
+It uses the nelder-mead method to conduct the minimization.
+This procedure involves repeatedly running the microsimulation.
+This code is set up to run conditional on a random seed.
+This is set up to be run in batch, one should re-run this model with many values of the seed.